 - Families must allow sufficient time to get acquainted with the babysitter beforehand and must provide clear guidance in matters relating to the care of the children.

 - Child care is generally provided at the family’s home or at another appropriate location.

-- Some babysitters can also look after children who are ill.
-However, it is the family’s responsibility to give any medication to the child.
+- It is the family’s responsibility to give any medication to the child.
 If medication absolutely must be given to a child while the babysitter is looking after the child, the family must provide the babysitter with clear written instructions on how the medication is to be administered.

 - Babysitters cannot drive the children in the family’s car.
 If a babysitter is to drive children in the babysitter’s own car, this must be agreed in writing.